-Command Code Offset (byte) Description SMART Warnings: This field shall contain the Critical Warning field (byte 0) of the NVMe SMART / Health Information log.
+Command Code Offset (byte) Description ( · / · · · · SMART Warnings: This field shall contain the Critical Warning field (byte 0) of the NVMe SMART / Health Information log.
 Each bit in this field shall be inverted from the NVMe definition (i.e., the management interface shall indicate a '0' value while the corresponding bit is '1' in the log page).
 Refer to the NVMe specification for bit definitions.
-If there are multiple Controllers in the NVM Subsystem, the management endpoint shall combine the Critical Warning field from every Controller such that a bit in this field is: Cleared to '0' if any Controller in the subsystem indicates a critical warning for that corresponding bit.
-Set to '1' if all Controllers in the NVM Subsystem do not indicate a critical warning 02 Composite Temperature (CTemp): This field indicates the current temperature in degrees Celsius.
+02 If there are multiple Controllers in the NVM Subsystem, the management endpoint shall combine the Critical Warning field from every Controller such that a bit in this field is: • Cleared to '0' if any Controller in the subsystem indicates a critical warning for that corresponding bit. • Set to '1' if all Controllers in the NVM Subsystem do not indicate a critical warning for the corresponding bit.
+Composite Temperature (CTemp): This field indicates the current temperature in degrees Celsius.
 If a temperature value is reported, it should be the same temperature as the Composite Temperature from the SMART log of hottest Controller in the NVM Subsystem.
 The reported temperature range is vendor specific, and shall not exceed the range -60 to +127°C. The 8 bit format of the data is shown below.
 This field should not report a temperature when that is older than 5 seconds.
-If recent data is not available, the Management Endpoint should indicate a value of 80h for this field 03 Value Description 00h-7Eh Temperature is measured in degrees Celsius (0 to 126C) 7Fh 127C or higher 80h No temperature data or temperature data is more the 5 seconds old.
-81h Temperature sensor failure 82h-C3h Reserved C4 Temperature is -60C or lower C5-FFh Temperature measured in degrees Celsius is represented in two's complement (-1 to -59C) 04 05:06 07 Percentage Drive Life Used (PDLU): Contains a vendor specific estimate of the percentage of NVM Subsystem NVM life used based on the actual usage and the manufacturer's prediction of NVM life.
+If recent data is not available, the Management Endpoint should indicate a value of 80h for this field.
+03 Value Description 00h-7Eh Temperature is measured in degrees Celsius (0 to 126C) 7Fh 127C or higher 80h No temperature data or temperature data is more the 5 seconds old.
+81h Temperature sensor failure 82h-C3h Reserved C4 Temperature is -60C or lower C5-FFh Temperature measured in degrees Celsius is represented in two's complement (-1 to -59C) 04 Percentage Drive Life Used (PDLU): Contains a vendor specific estimate of the percentage of NVM Subsystem NVM life used based on the actual usage and the manufacturer's prediction of NVM life.
 If an NVM Subsystem has multiple Controllers the highest value is returned.
 A value of 100 indicates that the estimated endurance of the NVM in the NVM Subsystem has been consumed, but may not indicate an NVM Subsystem failure.
 The value is allowed to exceed 100.
 Percentages greater than 254 shall be represented as 255.
 This value should be updated once per power-on hour and equal the Percentage Used value in the NVMe SMART Health Log Page.
-Reserved PEC: An 8 bit CRC calculated over the slave address, command code, second slave address and returned data.
+05:06 Reserved 07 PEC: An 8 bit CRC calculated over the slave address, command code, second slave address and returned data.
 The algorithm is defined in the SMBus specification.
-08 Length of identification: Indicates number of additional bytes to read before encountering 8 10:09 Vendor ID: The 2 byte vendor ID, assigned by the PCI SIG.
+08 Length of identification: Indicates number of additional bytes to read before encountering PEC.
+This value should always be 22 (16h) in implementations of this version of the spec.
+8 10:09 Vendor ID: The 2 byte vendor ID, assigned by the PCI SIG.
 Should match VID in the Identify Controller command response.
 Note the MSB is transmitted first.
-5 11:30 Serial Number: 20 characters that match the serial number in the NVMe Identify Controller command response.
+11:30 Serial Number: 20 characters that match the serial number in the NVMe Identify Controller command response.
 Note the first character is transmitted first.
-PEC: An 8 bit CRC calculated over the slave address, command code, second slave address 31 and returned data.
+31 PEC: An 8 bit CRC calculated over the slave address, command code, second slave address and returned data.
 The algorithm is defined in the SMBus specification.
-32+ 32:255 specified in the SMBus version 3 specification.
+32+ 32:255 Vendor Specific - This data structure shall not exceed the maximum read length of 255 specified in the SMBus version 3 specification.
 Preferably length is not greater than 32 for compatibility with SMBus 2.0, additional blocks shall be on 8 byte boundaries.